mkudija/blog/content/articles/2018-03-30-share-online.md

 ![alt]({filename}/images/sharing.png)

-Granted you won't know what may be *useful* to someone else, but if you have put any amount of time into learning somehting you are probably underestimating rather than overestimating how useful it could be.
+Granted you won't know what may be *useful* to someone else, but if you have put any amount of time into learning something you are probably underestimating rather than overestimating how useful it could be.

 Just remember that it must be *shared on the internet* to ever be useful to someone else.
 Remember that "things that are still on your computer are approximately useless."
 What you produce cannot help other people if it exists only in your head, in a notebook, or on your computer.[^robinson]